JMarkstrom/wla/index.rst

 Using MS Orca to discover MSI properties
 ========================================

 An alternative to working from installation log is to use *Microsoft Orca*, a graphical MSI editor shipped with the Windows 7 SDK.

+.. tip:: You can download the **ORCA** tool `here <https://docs.microsoft.com/en-us/windows/win32/msi/orca-exe>`_

 Using Orca to view the MSI Property table